markshust/docker-magento/README.md

 ## Custom CLI Commands

 - `bin/bash`: Drop into the bash prompt of your Docker container.
 The `phpfpm` container should be mainly used to access the filesystem within Docker.
-- `bin/cache-clean`: Access the [cache-clean](https://github.com/mage2tv/magento-cache-clean) script from within the container.
-The watcher is automatically started when `bin/start` is executed.
-Ex. `bin/cache-clean full_page`
 - `bin/cli`: Run any CLI command without going into the bash prompt.
 Ex. `bin/cli ls`
 - `bin/clinotty`: Run any CLI command with no TTY.
 Ex. `bin/clinotty chmod u+x bin/magento`
 - `bin/cliq`: The same as `bin/cli`, but pipes all output to `/dev/null`.
 Useful for a quiet CLI, or implementing long-running processes.